-Wheels has two weeks off at Christmas time almost every year.
+Big Man’s Sandwich, full of sliced steak and sauted onion on a toasted bun, was a part of our Christmas celebration this year.
+You see, Wheels has two weeks off at Christmas time almost every year.
 To make things special I gather up a bunch of new to us recipes and make something different everyday.
 We’ve “expanded our horizons” as Mom would say when her children were dragging their feet over something new.
-This fabulous sandwich was one of those Christmas vacation specials – and it is special!
+The Big Man’s fabulous sandwich was one of those Christmas vacation specials – and was thoroughly enjoyed by this short woman, too!

 I hope you have met the Pioneer Woman.
 She is a stellar photographer, blogger, cook and funny to boot!
 Hers was one of the first blogs I read and I love her!
 She is a city girl married to a rancher she calls Marlboro Man.
 This is his favorite sandwich – and with a little dressing down became ours too.
 Here is the link to Marlboro Man’s sandwich post.
 Now don’t go looking at her blog with all its glorious step by step photos and expect to see that here.
 We all are unique.
 And the uniqueness at our house only allows time for one or two pictures of our food between cooking and eating!